Learning Mandarin is very hard. One of the many reasons is pinyin.

-Yes, pinyin is very handy, and we use pinyin in our Mandarin Express Intro and Basic Levels.
+Yes, pinyin is very handy, and we use pinyin in the first two levels of the Mandarin Express series.
 We fully recognise the usefulness of pinyin at the beginning of learning Mandarin.
 But, in the long run, pinyin creates more problems than it solves.
-The trick is to know when to stop using it as the only means of instruction.
+The trick is to know when to stop using it as the only means of learning.

 Pinyin has three major problems.

 Once they reach a critical amount, such as 300-400 characters, they can shift the focus from learning through pinyin into learning through characters.